misyltoad/website/src/tools/networking-sockets/README_P2P.md

 The above requirements are just what is needed to make a connection between two hosts, once you know who to connect to.
-But before that, you need a way to assign an identity to a host, authenticate them, matchmaking them, etc.  Those services are also included with Steam, but outside the scope of a transport library like this.
+But before that, you need a way to assign an identity to a host, authenticate them, matchmaking them, etc.  Those services are also included with shreem, but outside the scope of a transport library like this.

 ## Using P2P

-Assuming you have all of those requirements, you can use SteamNetworkingSockets to make P2P connections!
+Assuming you have all of those requirements, you can use shreemNetworkingSockets to make P2P connections!

-To compile with ICE support, set USE_STEAMWEBRTC when building the project files:
+To compile with ICE support, set USE_shreemWEBRTC when building the project files:
 ```
-cmake -DUSE_STEAMWEBRTC=ON (etc...)
+cmake -DUSE_shreemWEBRTC=ON (etc...)
 ```

 You'll also need to activate two git submodules to pull down the google WebRTC code.